Flow Matching with Uncertainty Quantification and Guidance: Introduction

-In this work, we propose \emph{uncertainty-aware flow matching} (UA-Flow), a lightweight extension of flow matching that models heteroscedastic uncertainty in the velocity field.
+We propose \emph{uncertainty-aware flow matching} (UA-Flow), a lightweight extension of flow matching that models heteroscedastic uncertainty in the velocity field.
 By propagating this velocity uncertainty through the flow dynamics, UA-Flow provides principled sample uncertainty estimates with minimal additional overhead.
-Because uncertainty is modeled at the velocity level, our approach does not rely on domain-specific uncertainty representations.
-Moreover, we can leverage the learned velocity uncertainty for uncertainty-aware guided sampling, which improves generation quality and is not explicitly considered in closely related prior work~\cite{Kou23Bayesdiff,Jazbec25Genunc}.
+Because uncertainty is modeled element-wise at the velocity level of general flow matching, our approach provides spatially localized uncertainty within each generated sample.
+Unlike methods that depend on domain-specific adaptations such as the CLIP encoder used by~\citep{Jazbec25Genunc}, this formulation is, in principle, not specialized to a particular data domain.
+Moreover, we can leverage the learned velocity uncertainty for uncertainty-aware guided sampling, which improves generation quality and is not explicitly considered in closely related prior work~\citep{Kou23Bayesdiff,Jazbec25Genunc}.
 The deterministic sampling allows us to localize uncertainty to the learned velocity field and propagate it through the dynamics, in contrast to stochastic sampling.

 We empirically validate uncertainty estimation with our proposed approach in two settings.
 First, we provide evidence that UA-Flow’s uncertainty correlates with sample fidelity, with higher uncertainty indicating lower fidelity.
-In particular, filtering out high-uncertainty samples yields better fidelity-oriented metrics than prior uncertainty-quantification baselines for sampling-based generative models~\cite{Kou23Bayesdiff, DeVita25Aleatoric}.
-Second, our systematic ablation studies demonstrate that uncertainty reduction can be actively incorporated as guidance during sampling, where both uncertainty-aware classifier and classifier-free guidance lead to improved generation quality.
+In particular, filtering out high-uncertainty samples yields better fidelity-oriented metrics than prior uncertainty-quantification baselines for sampling-based generative models~\citep{Kou23Bayesdiff, DeVita25Aleatoric}.
+Second, our comprehensive experiments demonstrate that uncertainty reduction can be actively incorporated as guidance during sampling, where both uncertainty-aware classifier and classifier-free guidance lead to improved generation quality.